|How to grow cauliflowers from seed|

 Unfortunately, cauliflowers can be very vulnerable to club root but you can still grow them so long as you take some proven cultural steps on coping with clubroot.
 Click here to find out more about controlling clubroot in brassicas.
 Luckily, some clubroot resistant cauliflowers are in the process of being bred and the first of these, Clapton, is now available.

 Growing cauliflowers from seed

-Come early spring, you can rake over and level the area you have chosen as a seed bed as the frosts would have done most of the work for you by then.
+Come early spring, rake over and level the area you have chosen as a seed bed as the frosts would have done most of the work for you by then.